Mission of the Michigan Municipal League:

 Guidelines for Submitting Article Ideas

 Please email article ideas to the editor at email@example.com.
-Article proposals should consist of a 100-word summary and outline, and whether high resolution photos (300 dpi) are available.
+Article proposals should consist of a 100-word summary and outline, and indicate whether high resolution photos (300 dpi) are available.
 You will be notified if the magazine team chooses to develop your proposal into an article.

 In keeping with the League's mission, all material submitted for publication should provide information on local government issues that will be of assistance to local government officials.
 The League prefers articles that feature a project or official in a Michigan community.
 Members of the League's Business Alliance Program are enouraged to submit article proposals.